The Enforcer (1976 film)

-The Enforcer is a 1976 American neo-noir vigilante action thriller film and the third in the Dirty Harry film series.
+The Enforcer is a 1976 American neo-noir action-thriller film and the third in the Dirty Harry film series.
 Directed by James Fargo, it stars Clint Eastwood as Inspector "Dirty" Harry Callahan, Tyne Daly as Inspector Kate Moore, and DeVeren Bookwalter as criminal mastermind Bobby Maxwell.
 It was also the last film in the series to feature John Mitchum as Inspector Frank DiGiorgio.
+Harry Guardino returns as Lt.
+Bressler.

-The film is memorable for containing more comedic dialogue than any other entry in the Dirty Harry franchise, as well as offering a more fleshed out partner for protagonist Callahan.
+The film is memorable for containing more comedic dialogue than any other entry in the Dirty Harry franchise, as well as offering a more fleshed-out partner for protagonist Callahan.

 Plot

-In Marin County, two gas company men are lured by a scantily clad woman to a remote spot in Mill Valley, where both are killed by Bobby Maxwell.
+In Marin County, two gas-company workers are lured by a scantily clad woman to a remote spot in Mill Valley, where both are killed by Bobby Maxwell.
 Maxwell leads a group of men and women calling themselves the People's Revolutionary Strike Force (PRSF), who pose as a terrorist organization to conceal the true purpose of their criminal activities.

-Inspector Harry Callahan and his partner Frank DiGiorgio deal with a conman faking a heart attack at a restaurant before being called in to deal with a holdup at a liquor store.
+Inspector Harry Callahan and his partner Frank DiGiorgio deal with a con artist faking a heart attack at a restaurant before being called in to deal with a holdup at a liquor store.
 When the robbers take hostages and demand a police car so they can escape, Callahan drives his into the front of the store and uses the resulting chaos to gun them down.
-Callahan's superior, Captain Jerome McKay, angrily reprimands him for "excessive use of force", injuring the hostages, and causing $14,379 in damages; as punishment, Callahan is transferred to the Personnel department, where he is forced to participate in the interview process for promotions.
-He is dismayed to learn that under the mayor's new affirmative action rules, several of the promotions must go to women, including Kate Moore, a desk officer with no field experience.
+Callahan's superior, Captain Jerome McKay, angrily reprimands him for "use of excessive force", injuring the hostages and causing $14,379 in damages; as punishment, he is transferred to the personnel department, where he is forced to participate in the interview process for promotions.
+Callahan is dismayed to learn that under the mayor's new affirmative-action rules, several of the promotions must go to women, including Kate Moore, a desk officer with no field experience.

-The PRSF uses the stolen gas company van and uniforms to steal M72 LAW rockets, M16 rifles, a taser, and other weapons from a warehouse.
-DiGiorgio and another officer catch them in the act, but Maxwell fatally wounds DiGiorgio with a knife, runs the other cop over with the van, and kills one of his own followers despite her only having minor wounds.
-Callahan is transferred back to Homicide, but is distressed to find out that Moore is his new partner.
-While watching a U.S. Army demonstration of the LAW rocket on a firing range, Callahan notices Moore standing right behind the rocket and pulls her out of the way of potentially lethal backblast.
-Irritated by the incident, Callahan tells Moore he is doubtful of her ability to perform in dangerous situations and warns her that a failure in such an incident could endanger both their lives.
+The PRSF uses the stolen gas-company van and uniforms to steal M72 LAW rockets, M16 rifles, a taser, and other weapons from a warehouse.
+DiGiorgio and another officer catch them in the act, but Maxwell fatally wounds DiGiorgio with a knife, runs over the other cop with the van, and kills one of his own followers despite her having only minor wounds.
+Callahan is transferred back to the homicide squad, but is distressed to find out that Moore is his new partner.
+While watching a United States Army demonstration of the LAW rocket on a firing range, Callahan notices Moore standing right behind the rocket and pulls her out of the way of potentially lethal backblast.
+Irritated, Callahan tells Moore he is doubtful of her ability to perform in dangerous situations, and warns her that a failure in such an incident could endanger both their lives.